Danieleg82/vWAN-Indirect-Spoke/README.md

 # IS IT TIME TO RECONSIDER MY TOPOLOGY?

-Without any doubt, moving toward DIRECT spoke connectivity model brings a lot of simplifications.
+Without any doubt, moving toward the DIRECT spoke connectivity model brings a lot of simplifications.
 -	Your firewall solution is integrated with the vWAN control plane
 -	The IP ranges of your spoke VNETs are automatically propagated to your branches and between HUBs, hence you don’t need to leverage on routes’ aggregations (static routes) nor you need to configure BGP between the vHUBs and any appliance.
 -	You reduce VNET peering costs